Skill Demand Index

 What other skills pair with Business Acumen?

-The most common pairings are Data Analysis, Communication Skills, Bachelor's Degree, SQL, Python.
+The most common pairings are Data Analysis, Communication Skills, Bachelor's Degree, Problem-Solving, SQL.
 Strengthening these alongside Business Acumen improves your fit across more positions.

 What roles need Business Acumen the most?